Selamdaw/Data_analyst_portfolio/README.md

 - Can we identify trends in fitness progress over time based on experience levels?

 ## Data Sources
-**Sources:** Data was sourced from Kaggle sample dataset saved as 'gym_members_exercise_tracking.csv' in the dataset folder.
+**Sources:** Data was sourced from Kaggle sample dataset saved as 'gym_members_exercise_tracking.csv' containing 973 samples of gym data in the dataset folder.

 ## Technologies Used
-**Technologies:** This project was developed using Excel for the creation of visualizations, Jupyter Notebooks for initial data processing, and SQL for data cleaning, managing and manipulating data.
+**Technologies:** This project was developed using Excel for the creation of visualizations, Excel for initial data processing, and SQL for data cleaning, managing and manipulating data.

 ## Methodology
 ### Data Collection
-**Collection:** Data from the gym members exercise sessions were collected from a kaggle dataset by Kala Khorasami for data scientists, health researchers, and fitness enthusiasts interested in studying exercise habits or analyzing the relationship between demographic and physiological data.
+**Collection:** Data from the gym members exercise sessions were collected from a Kaggle dataset by Kala Khorasami for data scientists, health researchers, and fitness enthusiasts interested in studying exercise habits or analyzing the relationship between demographic and physiological data.

 ### Data Cleaning
-The 'gym_members_exercise_tracking.csv' data underwent a rigorous cleaning processes, including unit conversions, alignment corrections, and formatting to ensure compatibility with visualization tools. <br>
+The 'gym_members_exercise_tracking.csv' data underwent a rigorous cleaning processes, including unit conversions, alignment corrections, and formatting to ensure compatibility with visualisation tools. <br>
 <br>**Cleaning:** To clean and preprocess the data, it involved removing duplicates.
 After selecting all columns to check if duplicates could exist across any of them, the output message confirmed there were no duplicates found.
 Next, the data was processed for having any missing values.
 After applying Conditional Formatting, highlighting Cell Rules and adding a filter on Excel to highlight any blanks, it found that were no missing values found on this dataset. <br> <br>
 Furthermore using SQL based queries to clean the data involved identifying nulls, ensuring that each entry is unique by identifying and removing the duplicates, standardizing data formats, correcting misalignments, and converting units where necessary. <br>

-Using Conditional Formatting on Excel to highlight extreme values revealed potential outliers in both Calories_Burned and Session_Duration (hours).
+Using Conditional formatting on Excel to highlight extreme values revealed potential outliers in both Calories_Burned and Session_Duration (hours).
 In the Calories_Burned distribution, there are several points that could represent exceptionally high-calorie burns, possibly from unusually intense or prolonged workouts.
-Similarly, Session_Duration (hours) shows a few high values that deviate from the main grouping, suggesting some users may have unusually long exercise sessions.
-These outliers could significantly impact analysis by skewing averages or correlations, so further investigation or handling (e.g., removal or adjustment) may be warranted. <br>
+Similarly, Session_Duration (hours) shows a few high values that deviate from the main grouping, that suggests some users may have unusually long exercise sessions.
+These outliers could significantly impact analysis by skewing averages or correlation (e.g., removal or adjustment). <br>

 ### Data Analysis
-Reviewing original dataset, it revealed several preliminary patterns.
+When analysing the original dataset, it revealed several preliminary patterns.
 It showed that higher-intensity workouts, like HIIT and Cardio, are likely associated with increased Max_BPM and Avg_BPM values, as well as greater Calories_Burned per session compared to lower-intensity workouts, such as Yoga.
 BMI and Fat_Percentage also appear related, though this may vary with muscle mass, particularly among those with higher Experience_Level. <br> <br> Additionally, more experienced members tend to have higher Workout_Frequency (days/week) and possibly longer Session Duration.
 Age may influence Resting_BPM, with older individuals potentially showing higher resting heart rates.
 These initial observations point to likely correlations between workout type, frequency, and individual physical characteristics. <br> <br>

 **Key Columns** <br>